hithereiamaliff/mcp-datagovmy/README.md

 Please be aware of rate limits for the underlying APIs.
 Excessive requests may be throttled.

-## License

-MIT - See [LICENSE](./LICENSE) file for details.

-A simplified Model Context Protocol (MCP) server for accessing Malaysia's Open Data APIs, designed specifically for easy deployment to Smithery.

 ## Features

 - Standalone, self-contained implementation